From Jesselton’s Water Margins to High-Street Merchant

 In the time after the liberation of Jesselton from Japanese occupation in 1945, Tze-Fatt had earned a sterling reputation for hard work and honesty in business and he enjoyed the goodwill of the British Colonial Government and Jesselton’s high-street business community.
 His reputation for diligence probity and honesty in all his dealings was perhaps the only business capital that he was left with at the end of WW2 but on which he could rely on again for financial support in loans extended by the Standard Chartered Bank and lines credit from his business associates as the emergency life-line he needed to tie him over the loss of his income stream while he moved his business to new premises after the second calamitous fire in 1955 that brought him to near ruins again.

 In his new rented business premises at #109 Bond Street, Tze-Fatt had built Jesselton’s first freezer cold rooms to replace the small free standing freezer cabinets used at his previous business premises.
 Now Tze-Fatt could import and store whole carcasses of frozen meat and he set up a proper butchery to add value for his customers in preparing domestic consumer-size cuts of meat for retail.
 The first Tong-Hing Cold Storage & Wines signboard in English was raised and Tze-Fatt restarted general grocery business.
-Tze-Fatt worked a 6 day week getting to his shop soon after sun-rise and working long working hours daily in taking telephone grocery orders and attending to his customers patronising his store.
+Tze-Fatt worked a 6 day week getting to his shop soon after sun-rise and working long working hours daily in taking telephone grocery orders and attending to his customers patronizing his store.
 After a long day’s work he would drive his black Austin A40 Panel Van every evening to provide daily home deliveries to his British government servants customers who were residing with their families in Jesselton’s Tanjung-Aru beach area.
-In a short three months Tze-Fatt had regenerated enough sales for his business to show a promising balance sheet, but that did not slow his entrepreneurial zeal and Tze-Fatt began to search for a piece of land in the town area on which to realise a vision to build Jesselton’s first modern supermarket and to house his cold store, groceries and trading business activities under a single roof.
+In a short three months Tze-Fatt had regenerated enough sales for his business to show a promising balance sheet, but that did not slow his entrepreneurial zeal and Tze-Fatt began to search for a piece of land in the town area on which to realize a vision to build Jesselton’s first modern supermarket and to house his cold store, groceries and trading business activities under a single roof.

-A Town Like Adelaide
+A Town like Adelaide

-As a means to conduct a simple grocery market survey on the consumer support that he could hope to rely on from British families living in Jesselton, Tze-Fatt shared his dreams with his customers who patronised his store and one of whom was Bruce Aubrey Reeves a New Zealander who was a land surveyor and department head in North Borneo’s Lands & Survey Department.
+As a means to conduct a simple grocery market survey on the consumer support that he could hope to rely on from British families living in Jesselton, Tze-Fatt shared his dreams with his customers who patronized his store and one of whom was Bruce Aubrey Reeves a New Zealander who was a land surveyor and department head in North Borneo’s Lands & Survey Department.

 Prior to the outbreak of WW2 Bruce Aubrey Reeves worked as a land surveyor for the Sarawak Kingdom ruled by the Rajah Brooke family at the time.
 The third Ruler of Sarawak, Rajah Vyner Brooke ended the absolute rule of the Rajah in 1941, by granting new powers to the Council Negri (the parliament) and this transfer of power happened just before Japan’s invasion and occupation of the British Colonies of Sarawak and British North Borneo.
 With the inevitable capitulation of the Rajah Brooke Sarawak Government who had no military means to resist the formidable Japanese invasion forces who had just conquered Malaya and Singapore and were heading across the South China Sea to take Kuching town; civilians with families were advised by the Rajah Brooke government to surrender to the Japanese invasion force as to avoid a senseless massacre resisting an unstoppable overwhelming force.
 Bruce Aubrey Reeves however who was a bachelor at the time elected to try a solo escape to Australia rather than to surrender and be interned by the Japanese Imperial Army.
 Taking just his compass and a few survey maps he had of Borneo and what little food and water he could carry in a saddle bag, Bruce Aubrey Reeves left Kuching on a pony heading southwards along the Kuching river and into the dense jungle of Borneo’s interior keeping one step ahead of a fast approaching Japanese Imperial Army.

 On his earlier field trips to survey Sarawak’s interior, Bruce Aubrey Reeves had befriended indigenous Sarawak tribes living in the upper reaches of the Kuching River and it was in this direction that he headed on his pony.
 On reaching the traditional tribal longhouse community where his tribal friends were living he took a brief rest and after which he set off again accompanied by a guide from the longhouse community and together they headed westwards crossing into Indonesia West Kalimantan Borneo to reach the next tribal longhouse community.
-There Bruce Aubrey Reeves parted company with his guide and proceeded alone on foot and after an arduous one months trek through Borneo’s dense jungle travelling from longhouse to longhouse he finally reached the coast of Borneo and then worked his way southwards along the coast to the coastal town of Singkawang and finally reaching the town of Pontianak.
+There Bruce Aubrey Reeves parted company with his guide and proceeded alone on foot and after an arduous one month’s trek through Borneo’s dense jungle travelling from longhouse to longhouse he finally reached the coast of Borneo and then worked his way southwards along the coast to the coastal town of Singkawang and finally reaching the town of Pontianak.
 In Pontianak Bruce Aubrey Reeves joined up with other British Australians and New Zealanders who were likewise escaping from capture by the Japanese Imperial Army and making their way back to Australian to join the war effort under General MacArthur’s Pacific Theatre Allied Command.

 From the town of Pontianak, Bruce Aubrey Reeves boarded a ship bounded for Australia and after a long 6 months journey since fleeing Kuching he finally landed in the Port of Darwin emaciated from his ordeal but in good spirits and most important of all a walking free man.
 As Bruce Aubrey Reeves had been trekking through the mosquito and malarial infested jungles of Borneo and exposed to a host of potentially debilitating infections, he was sent by rail to Adelaide’s Infirmary for a full medical examination and to treat him for any tropical disease and parasites that he might have picked up.
 It was while recuperating in Adelaide’s Infirmary that he met his future wife Margret Glennis Smart who had nursed him back to good health during his stay in Adelaide.
 At the end of WW2 Bruce Aubrey Reeves married Margret Glennis Smart and returned to his former career as a surveyor with the Sarawak government which as in 1946 the third Rajah of Sarawak Vyner Brooke ceded his life interest in his Sarawak domain to the British Colonial Service, Sarawak was now governed by the British Colonial Office in London.

 In 1949 Bruce Aubrey Reeves responded to an offer for posting to British North Borneo and transfer to the Land & Survey Department in Jesselton the capital of North Borneo.
-In addition to directing land surveying activities for the North Borneo Colonial Government as its deputy director he was town planner for the rebuilding and urban renewal of Jesselton the capital of North Borneo which was levelled to the ground at the end of WW2 unlike Kuching town which was spared allied bombing and came out of WW2 with its urban landscape intact.
+In addition to directing land surveying activities for the North Borneo Colonial Government as its deputy director he was town planner for the rebuilding and urban renewal of Jesselton the capital of North Borneo which was leveled to the ground at the end of WW2 unlike Kuching town which was spared allied bombing and came out of WW2 with its urban landscape intact.

 Bruce Aubrey Reeves accepted his new posting to the North Borneo Government’s Lands & Survey Department and he arrived in Jesselton in 1950.
 His wife Margret, two young daughters Marion and Elizabeth and his baby daughter Ann who was born in Adelaide soon joined him.
 The Reeves family was to fall in love with their new home North Borneo and Bruce Aubrey Reeves and his wife Margret would stay on in Jesselton serving both the British North Borneo Colonial Government through to North Borneo’s Independence as the State of Sabah Malaysia in 1964 when he became the Director of Sabah’s Lands & Survey Department until he and his wife retired in 1967 to Adelaide in South Australia.